intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 For a protocol to have sustained viability, it is necessary for both specifications and implementations to be responsive to changes, in addition to handling new and old problems that might arise over time.
+When an implementor discovers a scenario where a specification defines some input as faulty but does not define how to handle that input, the implementor can provide significant value to the ecosystem by reporting the issue and helping evolve the specification.

 Maintaining specifications so that they closely match deployments ensures that implementations are consistently interoperable and removes needless barriers for